kirangadhave/CloveDB/README.md

-The database runs on nodejs engine and JSON is used purposely to have possibility of adding NoSQL features in future.
-The current language(to be implemented) is called JP-SQL
+The database runs on Nodejs engine and JSON is used purposely to have possibility of adding NoSQL features in future.
+The current language(to be implemented) is called JP-SQL, which is named after its designer who is also my friend and a kickass Database Guy.